Livespot360: Love Like a Movie

 Livespot launched a live concert series, Love like a Movie, in 2013 which combined theatrical performance, music, and multimedia storytelling to deliver immersive entertainment experiences.
+The first edition of Love Like a Movie was a Valentine’s Day special event that was held in Lagos in 2013.

+The second edition of the Love Like a Movie concert took place on Saturday, 15 February 2014 in Lagos and featured Kelly Rowland as a co-headliner alongside Nigerian artists Waje, Tiwa Savage, Timi Dakolo, Muna, and Eva.

+The third edition of Love Like a Movie concert was held in February 2018 at the Eko Convention Centre and featured Ciara as the international guest star.
+The 2018 music event also featured live performances by Yemi Alade, Adekunle Gold, Iyanya, Sound Sultan, and Omawunmi.

 Last One Laughing (LOL Naija)

 In 2024, Livespot360 served as the executive producer of Last One Laughing (LOL Naija), the Nigerian adaptation of the internationally successful LOL comedy franchise created by Amazon Prime Video.